PCrnjak/Read_the_docs_test/docs/Design_decisions.rst

     :target: ../docs/images/reducer.jpg

 .. note::
-   When 3d printing them there are few things to keep in mind but that is discused in sections troubleshooting and printing.
+   When 3d printing them there are few things to keep in mind but that is discussed in sections troubleshooting and printing.

 Motor position
 --------------

 Firstly i wanted to move all motors to the base of the arm to reduce weight each motor should carry.
 First idea was to just copy the design of this(link) kuka arm.
-I decided against that design and just went with probably most basic design where every motor is directly on the joint of actuation ( Except for joint 5 that i moved a little bit away).This is not good idea actually and if I was redesigning this arm I would try to move atleast joint 3 to the bottom of the arm, but what is done is done.
+I decided against that design and just went with probably most basic design where every motor is directly on the joint of actuation ( Except for joint 5 that i moved a little bit away).This is not good idea actually and if I was redesigning this arm I would try to move at least joint 3 to the bottom of the arm, but what is done is done.

 .. figure:: ../docs/images/joints.png
     :figwidth: 400px